Jiaxin Guan | 管佳鑫

 jiaxin [at] guan [dot] io

-My research focuses on the space aspects of cryptography, exploring scenarios where space is a limited resource for either adversaries or honest users.
-This includes, but is not limited to, areas such as the Bounded Storage Model, incompressible cryptography, streaming functional encryption, and space lower bounds.
-I am also broadly interested in other topics in cryptography and theoretical computer science in general.
+My academic research focuses on the space aspects of cryptography, exploring scenarios where space is a limited resource for either adversaries or honest users.
+This includes work on the Bounded Storage Model, incompressible cryptography, streaming functional encryption, and space lower bounds.
+I am also broadly interested in other topics in theoretical and applied cryptography in general.

 When I’m not working, I mostly enjoy photography, theater, and cooking.